China stocks rise at market open

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-China CSI300 stock index futures for August rose 1.9 percent, to 3,827, 39.43 points below the current level of the underlying index.
+China CSI300 stock index futures for August rose 1.5 percent, to 3,673, 163.67 points below the current value of the underlying index.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan